 15 Aug User roles vs. personas

 If you are in the UX field, you’ve may have heard of both user roles and user personas.
-But is what is the difference between a persona and a role?
-And if so, which is a better way to frame your user research?
+But is there a difference between a persona and a role?
+And if so, which is a better way to frame your UX research?

 Personas in Research